Joe12387/detectIncognito/README.md

 # Notes
  * This script does not detect Container Tabs on Firefox as they work differently compared to private mode.
  * An error will be thrown if the browser cannot be identified.
+ * The script only works remotely (i.e. on a web server).
+Running the script locally may produce a false result, or not run at all.